 For each reviewer there is a tooltip that shows on which labels the reviewer is allowed to vote.

-New reviewers can be added by clicking on the pencil icon.
-Typing into the pop-up text field activates auto completion of user and group names.
+New reviewers can be added through reply dialog that is opened by clicking on the pencil icon or on "Reply" button.
+Typing into the reviewer text field activates auto completion of user and group names.

 Removing reviewers is protected by permissions:

 Users can always remove themselves.